wazuh/wazuh-documentation/source/user-manual/agents/remote-upgrading/create-custom-wpk/generate-wpk-package-manually.rst

   # cd ../
   # cp path/to/wpk_root.pem etc/wpk_root.pem

-Compile the WPK package using your SSL certificate and key:
+Compile the WPK package using the PKG package and, your SSL certificate and key:

 .. code-block:: console

-  # tools/agent-upgrade/wpkpack.py output/myagent.wpk path/to/wpkcert.pem path/to/wpkcert.key *
+  # tools/agent-upgrade/wpkpack.py output/myagent.wpk path/to/wpkcert.pem path/to/wpkcert.key path/to/wazuhagent.pkg path/to/upgrade.sh path/to/pkg_installer.sh

-In this example, the Wazuh project's root directory contains the proper ``upgrade.sh`` file.

 Definitions: